Pittsboro Business Bankruptcy Attorneys

 - Raise your credit score.
 Your score will take a hard hit when filing for a Chapter 7 bankruptcy, and the filing will remain on your credit report for 10 years.
 That said, if you work on rebuilding your credit by getting a secured credit card or a credit-builder loan, you can start rebuilding your credit score immediately and bring it back up in as little as a year.

-Chapter 7 bankruptcy is best for consumers with few remaining assets and little to no real property.
-In Chapter 7, rather than make a plan to repay the debt, a large portion of the debt is discharged, and you no longer have to pay it.
+In Chapter 7 bankruptcy, rather than make a plan to repay the debt, a large portion of the debt is discharged, and you no longer have to pay it.
 Items like car payments, mortgage debt, foreclosures, credit card debt, and in some cases, student loans may be discharged.
 The catch is that because you’re not making any plans to repay the debt, creditors may try to collect on any collateral you used to secure loans, such as a car or house.

 Chapter 11 bankruptcy is primarily for businesses under extreme financial strain.
 Under Chapter 11, you get to keep your business and assets, and creditors must stop collection activities.
 Still, you’ll be required to make a reorganization plan that must be approved by creditors and a North Carolina bankruptcy court.
 This reorganization plan must clearly show how you plan to bring the business back to profitability.
 Chapter 11 is a complex process that can be expensive and time-consuming, so it isn’t for everyone, but it can allow businesses in a temporary slump to return to making money.

-If your debt is making your life difficult, contact the attorneys at Bradford Law Offices, PLLC right away.
+If your debt is making your life difficult, contact the attorneys at Bradford Law Offices right away.
 We’ll review your case, discuss your options, and get you on the road to financial freedom.
 Call us at (919) 758-8879 for a free consultation.
 Get control of your debt, don’t let it control you.
-Call Bradford Law Offices, PLLC today.
+Call Bradford Law Offices today.